fieldtrip/website/tutorial/mouse_eeg.md

 {% include image src="/assets/img/tutorial/mouse_eeg/figure3.png" width="400" %}

-For human EEG it is convenient to make use of a single template for the electrode positions.
-Human EEG caps come in different sizes, for example ranging from 52 to 60 cm head circumference in 2cm steps, and those are also are slightly variable.
-This range of human EEG caps can therefore accommodate approximately a 15% difference in head circumference.
-For the mouse the electrode grids are however fixed dimensions, whereas the head sizes still differ.
+For the human EEG it is convenient to make use of a single [template](/template/layout) for the channel positions.
+Human EEG caps come in different sizes, for example ranging from 52 to 60 cm head circumference in 2cm steps, and those caps also are slightly strechable.
+The range of human EEG caps can therefore accommodate approximately a 15% difference in head circumference.
+For the mouse, the electrode grids are however fixed, whereas the head sizes still differ.

 For example, let's think about a case of targetting CA1 hippocampus which is (AP, ML, DV) = (-2, 1.5, -2) with respect to the bregma according to the mouse atlas.
 Each individual mouse has different brain size.
 What we do is to measure the length between bregma to lambda, and if the length is 3.9 mm, we multiply the target distance by `4.2/3.9 = 1.077`.
 Hence the stereotaxic target for CA1 would be (AP, ML, DV) = (-2.15, 1.62, -2.15).
 Since the accuracy of the stereotaxic is 0.1 mm, the actual target becomes be (-2.1, 1.6, -2.1).